 - Sometimes over emphasis on formal language

-It’s not a substitute for speaking with a real person but as far as language courses go it comes pretty close.
-Pimsleur also focuses a lot on pronunciation were most other courses tend to overlook it.
+It’s not a substitute for speaking with a real person but as far as language programs go, it comes pretty close.
+Pimsleur also focuses a lot on pronunciation were most other programs tend to overlook it (like Rosetta Stone for example).

 But Pimsleur is much more than a collection of stock audio phrases.
 The course is literally designed to get you thinking, reading, and producing your own answers in your target language.

-If you work through it actively and consistently your speaking, reading, and listening abilities in your target language will improve, and probably at a faster rate than with some other well known courses.
+If you work through it actively and consistently your speaking, reading, and listening abilities in your new language will improve, and probably at a faster rate than with some other well known courses.

 Pimsleur’s website offers a free week of full access to their course.
 Working through the lessons is the best to find out if Pimsleur is a course that’ll work for you, so definitely check out the free one week trial.